ReactionMechanismGenerator/RMG-Py/documentation/source/reference/statmech/index.rst

 Class                   Description
 ======================= ========================================================
-:func:`convolve`        Return the convolution of two arrays :func:`convolveBS`      Convolve a degree of freedom into a density or sum of states using the Beyer-Swinehart (BS) direct count algorithm
+:func:`convolve`        Return the convolution of two arrays :func:`convolve_bs`     Convolve a degree of freedom into a density or sum of states using the Beyer-Swinehart (BS) direct count algorithm
-:func:`convolveBSSR`    Convolve a degree of freedom into a density or sum of states using the Beyer-Swinehart-Stein-Rabinovitch (BSSR) direct count algorithm
+:func:`convolve_bssr`   Convolve a degree of freedom into a density or sum of states using the Beyer-Swinehart-Stein-Rabinovitch (BSSR) direct count algorithm
 ======================= ========================================================